keyork54/https-github.com-SoC-Infotech-test1/readme.txt

 This is a demo website created in Agile project.
-Ken York This is some more for readme.txt
+Ken York This is some more definate changes to txt